Typeform/ci-standard-checks/README.md

 ## Included Checks

-- `jira-linked`: never forget a Jira Issue key in your commits or PRs again!
 - `secrets-scan`: make sure you're never ever ever commiting a secret to your repo. _Shhh, it's a secret_ :shushing_face:
 - `pii-detection`: make sure you're not uploading files with Personal Identifiable